LukeShortCloud/rootpages/src/commands/virtualization.rst

    "status", "show all VMs managed by Vagrant and their current status" "halt", "shutdown a VM"
-   "suspend", "suspend the VM into a sleep state" "ssh-config", "show the SSH configuraiton details for the virtual machines" "box list", "show all of the cached images"
+   "suspend", "suspend the VM into a sleep state" "ssh-config", "show the SSH configuration details for the virtual machines" "box list", "show all of the cached images"
    "prune <IMAGE>", "delete all old versions of a cached image" "box remove <IMAGE>", "delete an image"